kroitor/gjk.c/README.md

 3 - (-1) = 3 + 1 = 4
 3 - (-2) = 3 + 2 = 5
 ```
-And we again draw the resulting segment on a number line which is our imaginary 1D-space:
+And we again draw the resulting segment on a number line in our imaginary 1D-space:

 ![Segment [2,5] on the number line](https://cloud.githubusercontent.com/assets/1294454/21998713/8f45117c-dc47-11e6-8e2a-a759b36a559d.jpg "Segment [2,5] on the number line")